GuicoRM/Final-Project-DE2/README.md

 - 3.3 **Wrong password for 3 times**

-If the user enters incorrect password 3 times in a row, door will remain closed (relay), red LED will blink, speaker will be play simple buzz each 1 second and there will display warning message on LCD screen for 5 seconds:
+If the user enters incorrect password 3 times in a row, door will remain closed (relay), red LED will blink every second, speaker will be play simple buzz every second and warning message on LCD screen for 5 seconds will be displayed:

 ![Captura](https://user-images.githubusercontent.com/71753644/102141208-bf2b4a80-3e60-11eb-90c2-58dedaf274cd.PNG)